 Here are the steps to monitor your results on Google Alerts:

 2. Choose which kind of search type you want: Blogs, Groups, News, Video, Web or comprehensive (it includes all the above mentioned platforms).

-3. Choose how often you want the updates (Daily or weekly once).
+3. Choose how often you want the updates (Daily or weekly).

 4. Select the email length (upto 20 or 50 results).

-If you combined with iGoogle, you can create a nice consolidated page that contains the latest findings for your selected keywords.
+If you combine it with iGoogle, you can create a nice consolidated page that contains the latest findings for your selected keywords.

 If you want to know an overall view of your brand, then this tool will be helpful for you.
-It focuses on various social networking websites which includes: Bing News, Flickr, Delicious, Google, WordPress, Twitter, YouTube, etc. It is extremely helpful to keeping an eye on brand reputation as well as recent industry developments.
+It focuses on various social networking sites which includes: Bing News, Flickr, Delicious, Google, WordPress, Twitter, YouTube, etc. It is extremely helpful to keep an eye on brand reputation as well as recent industry developments.